KFYO (AM): Plains Radio ownership

-Kirksey sold the station he had built to the Plains Radio Broadcasting Company.
-It was owned by the Lubbock Avalanche-Journal and Amarillo Globe-News newspapers.
-DeWitt "Judge" Landis became the general manager, and KFYO affiliated with the NBC Red Network.
-The new owners also rebuilt the transmitter, which was still using the original equipment put into service at Breckenridge ten years prior.
-The station changed affiliations several more times, to the Mutual Broadcasting System (MBS) in 1937 and to the NBC Blue Network (later ABC Radio) in 1944.

-The North American Regional Broadcasting Agreement (NARBA) required KFYO to move to 1340 kHz.
-This took effect on March 29, 1941.
-The year before, KFYO increased its nighttime power to 250 watts, matching its daytime output.
+Kirksey sold the station he had built—and moved twice—to the Plains Radio Broadcasting Company, owned by the Lubbock Avalanche-Journal and Amarillo Globe-News newspapers.
+DeWitt "Judge" Landis became the general manager, and KFYO affiliated with NBC.
+The new owners also rebuilt the transmission facility, which was still using the original transmitter put into service at Breckenridge ten years prior.
+The station would change affiliations several more times, to the Mutual Broadcasting System in 1937 and again to the Blue Network, later ABC, in 1944.
+KFYO moved to 1340 kHz in NARBA reallocation on March 29, 1941; the year before, it increased its power to 250 watts.

-On July 1, 1945, KFYO broadcast live from Lubbock's airfield, when the first commercial airline flight landed in Lubbock.
-It was a Braniff Airways flight from Dallas, that continued to Albuquerque.
+On July 1, 1945, KFYO broadcast live from Lubbock's airfield, when the first commercial airline flight made its way to Lubbock.
+The flight was a Braniff Airways flight from Dallas, that continued to Albuquerque.
+The station also operated an FM simulcast—KFYO-FM 99.5, the first FM station on the South Plains—from April 18, 1948, to 1950.

-FM station and AM upgrade

-KFYO put a sister station on the air on April 18, 1948.
-KFYO-FM 99.5 was the first FM station on the South Plains.
-It largely simulcast the AM station.
-In that era, few people owned FM receivers and management saw little chance to make it profitable.
-KFYO-FM went dark in 1950 and the license was returned to the Federal Communications Commission (FCC).
-Today, 99.5 is the home of co-owned country music station KQBR.

-KFYO engaged in a seven-year fight to improve its facilities in the late 1940s and early 1950s.
+KFYO would engage in a seven-year fight to improve its facilities in the late 1940s and early 1950s.
 In 1945, KFYO filed to move to 790 kHz and increase its power to 5,000 watts.
-The FCC initially denied the bid in favor of a competing application from Lubbock County Broadcasting Company, which owned KBWD in Brownwood.
-But KFYO appealed and was successful in having the case remanded for new hearings in 1949.
+The Federal Communications Commission initially denied the bid in favor of a competing application from Lubbock County Broadcasting Company, which owned KBWD in Brownwood, but KFYO appealed and was successful in having the case remanded for new hearings in 1949.
 Despite a hearing examiner finding in favor of Lubbock County in 1950, the FCC awarded the frequency to KFYO in October 1951.
 The frequency change took place on January 19, 1953, at which time the station activated its three-tower array near 82nd and Quaker streets.
 The new facility allowed KFYO to be heard in Amarillo, Abilene, Midland, Odessa, San Angelo, Ozona and eastern New Mexico.
-The 1340 frequency became the home to a new station, KDUB.
+1340 was awarded to a new station, KDUB.

-On June 1, 1954, KFYO switched affiliations from ABC to CBS Radio.
-That gave the CBS Network its first outlet in Lubbock and first reliable reception in much of the South Plains.
+On June 1, 1954, KFYO switched affiliations from ABC to CBS Radio, giving the network its first outlet in Lubbock and first reliable reception in much of the South Plains.